fleschutz/PowerShell/Docs/list-anagrams.md

 ## list-anagrams.ps1 - Lists all anagrams of the given word

-This script lists all anagrams of the given word.
+This PowerShell script lists all anagrams of the given word.

 ## Parameters
 ```powershell